klaxit/cookie-consent/README.md

   // Initialize the popup and open it const cc = new CookieConsent({
-    title: "We love cookies 🍪",
+    title: "We use cookies 🍪",
     // ... other options
   })